Primary materials: Cardboard, glue, plywood, metal pipe, wooden dowel, newspaper, aluminum foil, tape, acrylic paint, spar urethane.

 The overall design started off looking like an octopus-type thing wrapped around a metal pipe, with three bifurcating tentacles that formed the base of the stand.
 For structural reasons I ended up putting a circular wooden base under the tentacles, and my various design choices overwrote the octopus elements.

 Much like an un-filmable novel, another thing you can’t see here is that the base looks like a stylized bio-hazard symbol.
-Much of what you can see I more or less made up as I went along.
-I wanted something kind of organic looking that would work well with the Titan mask but also work as a sculpture by itself.

 I constrained myself to using only red and black paint to match the mask.
 Painting this wasn’t particularly hard, but there was just a lot to do because of all the ridges and features.

 If I had made this to be exclusively a sculpture I would have made some different design choices.
-But you know what?
-I think the constraints actually added to the alien nature of the final look, because the proportions and shapes are dictated to some degree by function rather than pure taste, so it made me go in a more unusual direction.
+But I think the constraints actually added to the alien nature of the final look, because the proportions and shapes are dictated to some degree by function rather than pure taste, so it made me go in a more unusual direction.